ConsumerDataRight/mock-register/CertificateManagement/README.md

 The `openssl` commands to generate the client certificate by the Mock CDR Certificate Authority can be found in: `mtls\client.cmd`.
 One has already been generated and is available at: `mtls\client.pfx`.
 This certificate has been configured for use within the metadata stored within the Mock Register repository.

+NOTE: If the `mtls\client.pfx` is updated then the thumbprint of the new certificate needs to be replace the thumbprint in the seed data and postman collection.

 ## TLS

 Endpoints that are not protected by mTLS are protected by TLS.
 The server certificate used for TLS communication can be provisioned by the CDR CA, or alternatively participants can used a trusted third party CA.